Quentin Dupieux: Filmmaking career

-Dupieux created a number of music videos and feature films, starting with the 1997 music video "Kirk".
-He not only directs his productions, he is usually also writer, editor, composer and cinematographer.
+Beginnings

-Dupieux's films are highly surrealist in nature, and he has been compared to filmmakers such as Charlie Kaufmann and Luis Buñuel.
-The frequent use of dreams in his movies have also invited comparisons to director David Lynch, although Dupieux himself dislikes this comparison.
-His movies often consist of meta narratives: In the film Rubber, a group of "audience members" on-screen watch the events of the film take place; the film Reality is a film about a filmmaker attempting to create a suitable groan of pain for his new movie; in the climax of Keep an Eye Out, it is revealed the actors are part of a theater trope that have been performing the events of the film on stage for an audience.
+At the age of 15, Dupieux became passionate about making movies.
+Around the age of 18, he began writing and shooting his own short films.
+His earliest work includes several music videos for his electronic music project Mr. Oizo, starting with the 1997 music video "Kirk".
+Many of his early films would also use music that he had composed.

 His first film, Nonfilm, starring Vincent Belorgey (Kavinsky) and Sébastien Tellier, released in 2001.

 Dupieux's second feature film Steak was released in France on 20 June 2007.
 The cast is composed of Éric Judor, Ramzy Bedia, Jonathan Lambert, Vincent Belorgey and Sebastian Akchoté (SebastiAn), with an original soundtrack composed by Dupieux himself in collaboration with Sébastien Tellier and SebastiAn.
 The film ended up being a box-office bomb and the only film by Dupieux that did not receive an international release.
 According to Dupieux, the film was marketed as a "popular comedy" by StudioCanal, leading to the audience expecting to see a comedy more similar to previous films by Éric and Ramzy, hence the reason for this flop in the theaters.
 Dupieux also directed the opening credit sequence for the adult animated series Moot-Moot, created by Éric and Ramzy, broadcast on Canal+ the same year.